 A password must be set up when you create an encrypted volume.
-After the volume is created, you can change the password at any time.
+After you create a volume, you can change the password at any time.
 The password must be entered under two conditions: when the NSS is started up after a power interruption, or, the volume has been manually locked.

-CAUTION: Because the password is required to de-crypt a locked volume, keep a backup of the password to ensure that it is accessible when required.
+CAUTION Because the password is required to de-crypt a locked volume, keep a backup of the password to ensure that it is accessible when required.
 There is no way to unlock the volume without the password.
-(If the password is forgotten, the only way to unlock the volume is if there is a known password saved in a configuration file.
-See Restoring the Configuration for help on this.)
+(If you forget the password, the only way to unlock the volume is if there is a known password saved in a configuration file.
+See "Restoring a Configuration File" on page 62.